 If you're in the main Focus on Sound program, there are two separate sections, Instruments and Sound Words.
 Try clicking these buttons at the top to see the difference.

-Notice that this too has two sections: Instruments and Sound Words.
-The tests in this section involve random identification of instruments and terms, as well as fixed tests.
+Notice that this too has two main sections: Instruments and Sound Words.
+The tests in this section involve random identification of instruments and terms, as well as fixed tests and discussion/writing tests.
 Each time you take the random tests it will be different.
 Questions are chosen at random.

 You won't be able to use this button until you have set up some classes.
 Trial users won't be able to do this.